ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL Week 4, more

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-The Week 4 NFL schedule opens with a marquee 'Thursday Night Football' matchup when the Seattle Seahawks and Arizona Cardinals meet in a NFC West rivalry game, offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+The Week 4 NFL schedule features a full 16-game slate and kicks off with a NFC West rivalry game when the Arizona Cardinals host the Seattle Seahawks on 'Thursday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
 Both teams enter Week 4 with matching 2-1 records.
-Both sides feature plenty of star power with big-name players like Kyler Murray, Marvin Harrison Jr., Trey McBride, Sam Darnold, Cooper Kupp.
-There's also a full MLB slate on Tuesday with matchups like Mets vs. Cubs and Brewers vs. Padres in addition to ongoing WNBA and soccer action.
+The Seahawks have won eight of the last 10 matchups in this rivalry.
+There's also a full 15-game MLB slate on Wednesday with matchups like Cubs vs. Mets and Red Sox vs. Blue Jays in addition to ongoing WNBA and soccer action.
 Click here to get the latest ParlayPlay promo code for new users:

 Here's how to claim the ParlayPlay Fantasy promo: